Di-Chai/FedEval/research/FedSVD/README.md

 To reproduce the results, please execute the `main.m` file.

+Before executing the code, please download the data from [Here](https://www.jianguoyun.com/p/Ddn8DkAQhdfRChjP9cMEIAA), including `ml100k.mat, mnist.mat, wine.mat`.
+And put them in the same folder with the code.

 ### 4) Baseline methods (SecureML)

 The code for reproducing the SecureML baseline results is presented here: [SecureML](baseline_secureml)